amethyst-studio/.github/profile/README.md

 All applicable services will align to these technology stacks.
 Currently, some services are in the process of migration to these stacks.

-### The MERN Stack
+### The MORD Stack

 - Mongo: The database backend database used and hosted by Amethyst.
-- MySQL: The secondary backend database used and hosted by Amethyst.
-This is currently being phased out.
-Use Mongo.
-- Express: The framework used to write our HTTP servers.
+- Oak: The framework used to write our HTTP servers.
 We have our own pre-configured base that can be rolled out for rapid development.
 - React: The frontend tooling used to write our applications and interfacing.
-- Node.js: The driving force of our backend.
+- Deno: The driving force of our backend.
 With native JSON support, it works strongly with Mongo, Express, and React.

 ### Additional Tooling

 - Bash: The obvious for use with Linux to power our services we provide.
 - Docker: We use docker to containerize and isolate out applications among our stack.
 - Git: Used as version control on the oh-so-popular platform you are currently on.
-- Mocha/Chai: The testing suite used by our applications to ensure consistency across the workspace.
 - TypeScript: The strict coding standard we follow to ensure that our applications are sturdy and fault resistent.